EthanEye/Academic-Notes-2025/CS-220/PropositionsAndPredicates.md

 | **Implication**   | IF...THEN         | ⇒ or →          | p → q        | "**If** it rains, **then** it is cold."         |
 | **Biconditional** | IF AND ONLY IF    | ⇔               | p ⇔ q        | "It rains **if and only if** it is cold."       |

-### <u>Predicates:</u> Are logical statements or expressions that contain oneor more variables and become a proposition when specific values areassigned to those variables.
+### <u>Predicates:</u> Are logical statements or expressions that contain oneor more variables and become a proposition when specific values areassigned to those variables

 **Ex: P(x): "x is greater than 5"**